openstack/keystone-specs/specs/kilo/model-timestamps.rst

 records, we may need a simple way to determine when these resources were created and when they were last modified.

-We don't want to make one spec that fixes all models.
-So, this spec will only implement timestamp for assignment models: Project, Domain, Role.
+We don't want to make one specification that fixes all models.
+So, this specification will only implement timestamps for assignment models: Project, Domain, Role.

-Because ldap assignment backend will be deprecated in next cycle and be removed in the future, we only implement this in sql backend.
+Because LDAP assignment backend will be deprecated in next cycle and be removed in the future, we only implement this in SQL backend.

-According to the reseller spec[2], the Domains and projects will become one resource type, so this spec only implements timestamp for Project and Role.
+According to the `Reseller specification`_, the Domains and Projects will become one resource type, so this specification only implements timestamp for Project and Role.

 Problem Description
 ===================